Criminal Trespass Lawyer Defending False Charges for Over 25 Years

 Chicago Criminal Trespass lawyer, James Dimeas, has been successfully handling Criminal Trespass cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over 25 years.

 Criminal Trespass is a crime in Illinois.
 It carries a potential jail sentence along with the potential for substantial fines and other monetary penalties.
-In addition, a conviction for Criminal Trespass would be on your criminal record which could affect your ability to get a job and pass a basic background search.
+In addition, a conviction for Criminal Trespass will be on your criminal record which could affect your ability to get a job and pass a basic background search.
 Criminal Trespass is one of those crimes that have a variety of defenses available to it.
 If you are being charged with Criminal Trespass, it is critical that you hire a lawyer that is experienced handling Criminal Trespass cases and understands the law and the various defenses available.

 Effective and Successful Defense of Criminal Trespass Charges by Experienced Lawyer